- Every year, an estimated 15 million babies are born preterm (before 37 completed weeks of gestation), and this number is rising.

 Where and when does preterm birth happen?

-Over 60% of preterm births occur in Africa and south Asia, but preterm birth is truly a global problem; countries with the highest numbers include Brazil, India, Nigeria and the United States of America.
-Of the 11 countries with preterm birth rates over 15%, all but two are in sub-Saharan Africa.
-In the poorest countries, on average, 12% of babies are born too soon compared with 9% in higher-income countries.
+Over 60% of preterm births occur in Africa and South Asia, but preterm birth is truly a global problem.
+In the lower-income countries, on average, 12% of babies are born too soon compared with 9% in higher-income countries.
 Within countries, poorer families are at higher risk.

 The 10 countries with the greatest number of preterm births1: